 Normal PSA levels

 The prostate slowly enlarges with age, and the production of PSA will also rise.
 Generally, the healthy upper limits of PSA levels in the blood increase with age.
-One study suggests they may be between two and 5.6 ng/ml (nanograms per millilitre) in men over 40 years.
-It is usually recommended that a PSA level of greater than 4 ng/ml should be followed up with further tests.
+One study suggests they may be between 2 and 5.6 ng/ml (nanograms per millilitre) in men over 40 years.
+For men aged 50 to 69 years, it is usually recommended that a PSA level of greater than 3 ng/ml be followed up with further tests.